rduchez/SMPP/readme.md

 Testing:
-this was achieved generating requests accross 2 servers using smppsim and opensmpp. a generic test script is used for concatenate messages using Python the SMPPLib
+this was achieved generating requests accross 2 servers using smppsim and opensmpp. a generic test script is used for concatenate messages using Python the SMPPLib This configuration was tested and is known to work on TMOS v.
+13.1

 Appendix - reference for testing